-An evaluation with six different subjects shows that TAU-TOKO is able to enrich specifications with new transitions in all cases.
+An evaluation with six different subjects shows that TAUTOKO is able to enrich specifications with new transitions in all cases.
 With enriched specifications, a typestate verifier produces significantly more true positives, and significantly fewer false positives.
+We also showed that systematic test case generation can iteratively learn new states and transitions, further improving the number of detected defects.
+A potential higher number of false warnings illustrates one of the current problems of automated test case generation - generated tests do not resemble real usage.
 Generally, we expect test case generation to be applicable to all techniques of dynamic specification mining, improving the effectiveness of mined specifications.